hamzaars/capstone2022iso/README.md

 **main.py** contains the GUI code and communication code

-It needs the VotTracker.py in the same folder to run which keeps count of the currect volume in the syringe
+It needs the VotTracker.py in the same folder to run; this file keeps count of the currect volume in the syringe

 **commTest.py** is used to troubleshoot the communcation